Reference

 defenseclaw mcp scan [target] [--connector X] [--all] [--scan-prompts] [--scan-resources] [--scan-instructions]defenseclawScan one MCP server by name or URL, every configured server with --all, or every server on one connector with --connector X.

-defenseclaw plugin scan <name_or_path> [--connector X] [--profile default|strict] [--use-llm]defenseclawScan a plugin/extension package. --connector X narrows duplicate plugin names to one connector.
+defenseclaw plugin scan [name_or_path] [--all] [--connector X] [--profile default|strict] [--use-llm]defenseclawScan one plugin/extension package, or all discovered plugins with --all. --connector X narrows discovery or duplicate plugin names to one connector.

 defenseclaw aibom scan [--connector X] [--json] [--summary] [--only <cat>]defenseclawBuild the agent SBOM (skills, MCP, plugins, models, sinks) for every active connector by default, or one connector when scoped.